Orange

 education case studies - settings, schools and adult learning

-The Peep Learning Together Programme can be used within pre-schools, school or nursery classes and childcare settings.
+The Peep Learning Together Programme can be used within pre-schools, nursery classes and childcare settings, as well as with secondary school and college students working alongside staff and families.
 Sometimes this is for new families, when a Transition Peep course is offered to families, but the programme is also used during regular sessions.

 In Fife, practitioners have been Peep-trained in all their nursery settings, so that Peep sessions can be offered to nursery children and parents -